arnoo/hcr/README.md

 Example use cases:
   * You keep your family pictures on your personal NAS.
 Keep computes checksums for all your photos, and synchronizes additions to a backup server (or an online service).
 When a picture on either the master or the backup servers is broken, Keep logs the issue and repairs the broken file.
-  * You receive your *income statement* by email.
+  * You receive your pay slip by email.
 Attached along with the statement is a kmd file.
 You keep both in your email, and a copy in your personal computer.
 Keep can be used to check the validity of either file and repair them if necessary.

 Command line interface